CliffyA/emanda-technical-test/README.md

 + There are several vulnarabilities in the npm packages, would be good to get those up to date.

 + These changes didn't require any migrations, as the underlying data has not changed.
 The API has changed, so we might want to be careful with deployment, but I think with the current state of the app, that's no big deal.

+## Things I would have asked

+I mentioned this earlier, but having a better idea of the roadmap and future app plans would help give context around what parts to focus on and what is good enough for today.

+I had questioned things during development around switching to queries instead of the context.
+Should I have just extended the recursive fetchAll functionality and kept it as a talking point for later?
+Or should I spend a lot of time to pull it out and do something I feel is better for the future?
+I've gone ahead and made the changes, as that's what i'd do on the job, tho i'd certainly have a discussion before ripping up core functionality on a real app ;).